mmistakes/minimal-mistakes/_posts/2020-3-14-ubiquiti-unifi-for-my-home-network.md

  * Forcing all traffic from trusted and IoT through my pihole

 ## Conclusion
-I highly recommend the Uquiti UniFi gear for home networks.
+I highly recommend the Ubiquiti UniFi gear for home networks.
 For me it was worth every additional penny over mesh solutions.
 And I've already planned my next expansion! (to the porch since their APs are weather resistant)

 ## References